apache/guacamole-client/guacamole/src/main/guacamole-frontend/README.md

     - `UserCredentials.getLink`
     - `UserCredentialService~getLink`

-- To replace the `$parse` of AngularJS I used the npm package angular-expressions.
+- To replace the `$parse` function of AngularJS I used the npm package angular-expressions.
   It is basically a copy of the AngularJS code as standalone module.
   If there is any problem with this package as a dependency, we have to invest more time to implement the parsing of the expressions ourselves or refactor the code to not use expressions at all.